-School Date Final Form Submitted GE ENE RAL DESCRIPTION 1.
-De stination 2.
-Dat tes of International Educational Trip 3. mber of school days missed (recommended 3 days max.)
-4. mes and grade levels of students participating.
-Please indicate male/female.
-(Attach list if necessary) al list of participants (names & phone numbers) must be submitted to the Associate Superintendent prior to parture.
-5. a) Name of Lead Supervisor: b) Names of supervisors (indicate male/female, teacher, parent, volunteer, etc.) Note: Volunteers have obtained Criminal Record Checks (as per Policy E-118).
-Copies attached. c) Names of supervisor or tour company representative with firsthand knowledge of customs and culture of country being visited.
+School Date Final Form Submitted

+G ENERAL DESCRIPTION

+1. Destination

+2. Dates of International Educational Trip

+3. Number of school days missed (recommended 3 days max.)

+4. Names and grade levels of students participatin g.
+Please indicate male/female/other.
+(Attach list if necessary)

+Final list of participants (names & phone numb departure. ers) must be submitted to the Associate Superintendent prior to

+5. departure. ers) must be submitted to the Associate Superintendent prior to

+5. departure. a) Name of Lead Supervisor: ers) must be submitted to the Associate Superintendent prior to e/other, teacher, parent/guardian, volunteer, etc.)

+5. departure. a) Name of Lead Supervisor:

+5. departure. a) Name of Lead Supervisor:

-6. Method of travel/trans portation: ---- ----------- -------------- ------------
+6. Method of travel/transportatio n: ----------- ------------------------- ----